Discover the Russian River Valley Wine Region

 Lay of the Land

-Pinot noir and chardonnay dominate the plantings here, but it’s not uncommon to find old vine zinfandel and sauvignon blanc, as well as offbeat grapes such as alicante bouschet, planted in the region’s sandy loam soils.
+Pinot Noir and Chardonnay dominate the plantings here, but it’s not uncommon to find old vine Zinfandel and Sauvignon Blanc, as well as offbeat grapes such as Alicante Bouschet, planted in the region’s sandy loam soils.
 Roughly 15 miles wide and 15 miles tall, and just a few miles from the Pacific Ocean, fog plays a major factor in the climate here, keeping temperatures cool but not too cold, which allows for great acidity to develop in the wines.

 Where to Taste Wine

 Innovations in sustainability have given Russian River Valley producers prominence in the winemaking world.
-DeLoach Vineyards, which received their organic certification from California Certified Organic Farmers in 2008, produces a range of single-vineyard designate pinot noir bottlings, some only available to taste at the winery.
-Shortly after receiving organic certification, they began converting their vineyards and garden to biodynamic farming, and in December 2009, became DEMETER certified — one of the few DEMETER-certified vineyards in the country.
+DeLoach Vineyards, which received their organic certification from California Certified Organic Farmers in 2008, produces a range of single-vineyard designate Pinot Noir bottlings, some only available to taste at the winery.
+Shortly after receiving organic certification, they began converting their vineyards and garden to biodynamic farming, and in December 2009, became DEMETER certified—one of the few DEMETER-certified vineyards in the country.
 Their biodynamic methods pay respect to nature’s cycles and ensure a flourishing ecosystem.
-A few miles away, Moshin Vineyards makes estate wines in their gravity-flow winery, one of the first in California.
-Winemaker Rick Moshin uses this natural force to handle the grapes as little as possible throughout the winemaking process.
-Gravity flow requires less power than other methods, thus conserving energy.

 Where to Stay